mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 -  16-bits
 -  12-bits

 Assume that the amplifiers are well-chosen such that their noise is negligible.
-The only bandwidth limiting element is the 637kHz, first-order filter, which has an effective noise bandwidth of 1MHz, such that the total noise at the ADC input is about 0.4mV RMS.
+The only bandwidth limiting element is the 637kHz, first-order filter, which has an effective noise bandwidth of 1MHz, such that the total noise at the ADC input is about 0.4mV Root Mean Square(RMS).
 This is 1/3 of a least-significant bit (LSB, or “code”) for a 12-bit converter, so for a noiseless sensor input, the output code will either be steady, or flip between two adjacent codes.
 In contrast - the 16-bit output will be a distribution of codes, with a standard deviation of about 6 codes.
-Thus there is little performance difference between the infinity bit output and 16-bit output.
+Thus, there is little performance difference between the infinity bit output and 16-bit output.

 The ADC itself will have other noise sources that are more akin to those of analog signal chains - thermal noise in amplifier circuits, capacitor thermal noise in sample-and hold circuits, and reference noise.
 Typically these noise sources tend to be flat or “pink”, with a relatively Gaussian distribution.
 (This excludes “shaped” noise common in sigma delta converters, but such noise is filtered internally - if the converter is designed properly, you won’t see it.)

 As with any signal chain, one noise source within an ADC often dominates.
-Thus if a noiseless signal is applied an N-bit ADC:
+Thus, if a noiseless signal is applied an N-bit ADC:

 -  results in either a single output code, or two adjacent output codes, then **quantization noise dominates**.
 The Signal to Noise Ratio can be no greater than (6.02 N + 1.76) dB.
 -  results in a gaussian distribution of “many” output codes, then a **thermal noise source dominates**.
 The Signal to Noise Ratio is no greater than :math:`20\log(V_{in}(p-p)/(\sigma/\sqrt{8}))`, where: